seknox/trasa/website/docs/providers/secret-vault/index.md

   _Passwords_, _Secret keys_, _API tokens_ etc. are needed by TRASA to integrate with 3rd party services.
 For example, FCM tokens, Email config settings, IDP integration keys.

 ### Vault States
-* Uninitialised
+* Uninitialized
-* Initialised
+* Initialized
     - Encrypted
     - Decrypted

-Initially, after installation, the vault is in the "Uninitialised" state.
+Initially, after installation, the vault is in the "Uninitialized" state.
 You need to initialize the vault.

-Now vault decryption keys are generated, and the vault will be in the "Decrypted" state.
+When the vault is initialized,  decryption keys are generated, and the vault will be in the "Decrypted" state.
 The decryption keys are stored in memory.
-So if the TRASA service restarts, the vault will be in the "Decrypted" state.
+So if the TRASA service restarts, the vault will be in the "Encrypted" state.
 You need to decrypt the vault using the decryption keys to start using it again.